egeatmaca/php_dashboard/README.md

 ## Data Source
 - There is some hard-coded data in `dashboard.php`.
 This is just for demo purposes.
-- You can connect to your actual data source using `services/db.php` and `services/s3.php`.
+- You can connect to your actual data source using `services/db.php` or `services/s3.php`.